 Overall, I think Zero Co is really promising in terms of how they address being environmentally friendly, and there’s a lot less greenwashing than I usually expect.
 They still have some gimmicks in there to hook people in, but they’ve implemented some pretty solid ideas.
 They’ve also successfully gotten around a lot of pain points that often stop environmentally friendly brands from having a larger impact.

 They’re currently only available in Australia.
-You can use my referral link for $10 off (I get $20% off) – I rarely ever use brand-specific referral links, but I do really like this brand and genuinely think this is a great idea.
-(Zero Co also have a lot of discounts so this might not be the best discount at time of buying.)
+You can get them here – I rarely ever use brand-specific referral links, but I do really like this brand and genuinely think this is a great idea.